Accessibility | The Accessibility Standard for Information & Communication

 The Accessible Information and Communication Standard includes some exceptions that may apply to the requirements to:

-- Provide information through a communication support or accessible format.
+- provide information through a communication support or accessible format

-- Provide library resources through a communication support or accessible format.
+- provide library resources through a communication support or accessible format

 - Meet WCAG 2.1 AA standards for accessible web content.